streamsend-io/docsify/overview.md

 A file streaming pipeline is built upon fifteen years of Apache Kafka engineering excellence, including unlimited scalability, low latency, multi-platform compatibility, robust security and a thriving engineering community.

+## Key Use Cases

 ### Files Alongside Events

-Use Kafka for more: now you can use the Kafka pipes that send microservice-events to also send file-chunk events, using the same client & server infrastructure; the same authentication, authorisation, quotas, network bandwidth, scaling and observability
+Use Kafka for more: now you can use the Kafka pipes that send microservice-events to also send file-chunk events, using the same client & server infrastructure; the same authentication, authorisation, quotas, network bandwidth, scaling and observability.

+Target event-driven industries that also send files: manufacturing, retail, automotive, airlines.

+### Edge Data Collection

+Stream files over unreliable networks using infinite retries, flexible encryption, and compression.
+Use a Streamsend Uploader instead of an edge broker for applications like drones, vehicles, connected soldier systems, utilities, and mining operations.

+### Data Funnels

+Create data collection hubs where hundreds or thousands of Uploaders stream to a single Downloader, creating a funnel of data.
+Ideal for workstation data backup, point of sale systems, and centralized data collection.

 ## Kafka Protocol